 Frequently Asked Questions

-How many distinctive shades of Jade are there?
+How many variations of Jade exist?

 Our database currently catalogs 17 primary variations of Jade, but the spectrum allows for infinite gradations between these defined points.